Language selection

 Bilateral relations

 Canada is represented in Ukraine by the Embassy of Canada to Ukraine, in Kyiv.
-Ukraine is represented in Canada by an embassy in Ottawa, consulates general in Toronto and Edmonton and an honorary consulate in Vancouver.
+Ukraine is represented in Canada by an embassy in Ottawa, and consulates general in Toronto and Edmonton.

 On December 2, 1991, Canada became the first Western country to recognize Ukraine’s independence.
 Canada and Ukraine have enjoyed a close relationship since.
 Our bilateral relationship is strengthened by warm people-to-people ties, rooted in the Ukrainian-Canadian community of 1.3 million people.